 Legal Interns

-We give interns significant responsibilities on substantive legal projects in the areas of voting, education, housing, employment, health care, and environmental justice.
+We give legal interns significant responsibilities on substantive legal projects in the areas of voting, education, housing, employment, health care, and environmental justice.
 Over the course of a term, interns typically complete assignments in several of these practice areas and can pursue work related to areas of particular interest.
 Assignments include legal research and writing; drafting briefs, pleadings, and discovery requests; reviewing and analyzing discovery responses and documents; interviewing clients and witnesses; and preparing policy memoranda and proposed legislation.
 Interns interested in community lawyering also have the opportunity to work alongside community lawyers and organizers to support outreach and relationship building efforts, community meetings and clinics, and collective direct actions.
 Interns also gain practical experience through shadowing attorneys at meetings and court appearances.

 We seek applicants with the following qualifications: